What is a Business Email?

 Once upon a time a business email was often given to you at the time of setting up your website hosting.
 Web and email hosting was often one in the same.
 Nowadays this is no longer the case.

-Email hosting has now come down to two main providers:
+Email hosting has now come down to two main providers

-- Google WorkSpace
+• Google WorkSpace

-- Office 365
+• Office 365

-The benefit of Google WorkSpace and Office 365 over the old web cPanel emails is they are technically superior.
+The benefit of Google WorkSpace and Office 365 is they are the most technically superior.
 It is highly unusual to have problems such as emails not working or an inbox being full, as can, and does happen with other email systems.
-They are very user friendly and allow for excellent tracking, coding and formatting of business emails.

 Google WorkSpace

-Googe WorkSpace costs AUD$110/year per user.
+Googe WorkSpace costs AUD$101/year per user.
 In addition to a business email address it provides a collaborative calendar tool and central place to file documents for the team.
 The calendar and document drive are included with the cost of a business email.

 More info about Google WorkSpace here.